aws-ia/taskcat/README.md

 ### Windows
 taskcat on Windows is **not supported**.

-If you are running Windows 10 we recommend that you install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) and then install taskcat inside the WSL environment using the steps above.
+If you are running Windows 10 we recommend that you install [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) and then install taskcat inside the WSL environment.
+For details, see [Install and configure TaskCat on Microsoft Windows 10](https://aws.amazon.com/blogs/infrastructure-and-automation/install-and-configure-taskcat-on-microsoft-windows-10/).

 ## Usage